Oct 23, 2016

 Lacquer is super strong, but like all superheroes it is vulnerable to a few evil agents.
 Light damage is Enemy #1, quickly causing lacquer to become faded and lose its gloss.
 Another common problem is seen when the lacquer coating remains strong, but the supporting structure below (often wood) is lost or damaged.
 Wood furniture, for example, will expand and contract, causing the lacquer coating to crack or give way.

 In the conservation studio, a number of steps may be taken to stabilize lifting lacquer.
-Identifying the problem is always first: is the surface damaged from light, or does the problem lie deeper down?
+Identifying the problem is always first: is the surface damaged from light, or does the problem lie deeper?
 What other materials are present beneath the lacquer?
 How much lacquer is there, and what other components might it contain?
-Only after these questions are answered does a conservator decide on a treatment plan, and because each object may be different the solution, too, must be adjusted for each treatment.
+Only after these questions are answered does a conservator decide on a treatment plan; because each object may be different, the solution must be adjusted for each treatment.

-The Asian Art Museum has been at the forefront of this effort to bridge the conservation cultures of Asia and the west.
+The Asian Art Museum has been at the forefront of this effort to bridge the conservation cultures of Asia and the West.
 At a symposium held at the museum in 1999, noted lacquer experts were invited to share insights and expertise in the different ways to repair and stabilize damaged lacquer.
-The resulting book, edited by Jane Williams, is now available as a free download below.
+The resulting book, edited by Jane Williams, is now available as a free download.

 The results of this new research technique have been groundbreaking.
 Aromatic resins, oils such as tung and perilla, glue, and even traces of fruit may be found in the recipe in certain places and time periods.
 More significantly still, lacquer from the tree species of Vietnam, Thailand, and Burma has been found in Chinese and Japanese objects and European export goods, uncovering new information about Asian trade and technical standards never before considered (Heginbotham and Schilling, 2009).